-- Council's harbour navigation aids and communications systems (taken as a whole) - Council's ownership, via the WRC Holdings Group, of rail rolling stock and other rail infrastructure required for the operation of the passenger rail system in the region (taken as a whole). - Council's ownership of rail adjacent land holdings - Also note we consider Wellington Regional Stadium Trust a strategic asset we don't have any ownership but we were a joint settlor of the trust with WCC
+- Council's ownership of rail adjacent land holdings - Also note we consider Wellington Regional Stadium Trust a strategic asset we don't have any ownership but we were a joint settlor of the trust with WCC

 As of the 2022 Cabinet decision the Public Transport Operating Model (PTOM) is proposed to be replaced with the Sustainable Public Transport Framework (SPTF).
 The SPTF would give Council the option to extend ownership or control of public transport assets including buses and depots, therefore the strategic assets list in Schedule 1 may change depending on changes in this legislation.